hiviah/dns-scraper/README.md

 Copy `dns_scraper.config.sample` to `dns_scraper.config`, set username/pass to DB.

 Make sure your user in DB has enough connections allowed.
-Usually the single storage thread in sample config is enough (there is one DB connection per storage thread).
+Usually the single storage thread in sample config is enough.
+See note on multiple DB threads in known bugs.

 ## Running scanner